Friday, April 17, 2026

 This is gardening in a different place.

 I've gone from hundreds of feet of raised beds, established strawberry and asparagus beds, fruit trees and berry bushes, as well as established native wild flowers and other perennials, to a 60-foot long, 5-foot wide in-ground garden bed and 20-some mineral tubs for my vegetable gardens.
-I also have a few smaller containers and flower pots for vegetables, flowers and herbs.
+I also have a few smaller containers and flower pots for vegetables, flowers and herbs on the porch.

 I can't grow quite the abundance that I used to, but we'll manage.